deengames/ali-the-android/README.md

 # Defer

-Other upgrades (not needed for v1.0): health, damage, drone range, toxic suit damage blocked, missile explosion size, electric range/num-bounces/%-bounce, forcefield, forcefield range, plasma number of shots
+- Other upgrades (not needed for v1.0): health, damage, drone range, toxic suit damage blocked, missile explosion size, electric range/num-bounces/%-bounce, forcefield, forcefield range, plasma number of shots
+- Ameer Saad was working with someone named Noya.
+He sent him a lot of messages.
+AND, one of the earlier prototypes of the "cure."
+- Khalifah sent you because you're a prototype (disposable) and they can't send humans ya3ne, too risky.
+Suspected biological warfare.